 Can’t name the three branches of government?
 How fucking stupid are you, kid?

-Apparently, most parents are in the same boat.
+Are you smarter than a fifth-grader?
+Apparently, most parents are not.
 On the latest episode of the podcast, I talked with mental health specialist and educator Charle Peck about this.
 She explained that teaching, in the formal classroom-setting sense, is simply not a part of the parent-child relationship.
-Kids go to school expecting the teacher-child relationship, and teachers have an expectation of that relationship as well – one that includes patience, understanding and empathy in the educational process.
+Kids go to school expecting the teacher-child relationship, and teachers have an expectation of that relationship as well – one that includes patience, understanding, and empathy in the educational process.

 As some of you may have heard on Season 3 Ep.
 4 of the podcast, I recently got me a J-O-B as Director of Marketing for Cultivar Wine in Napa.
 WHOOP!
 I’ve never been more ecstatic about being paid half as much as marketing professionals in other industries in my entire life.
-So of course, it’d only make sense I’d pimp the bugeebus out of their wines.
-On the contrary, I can whole-heartedly recommend with zero bias their incredible Oak Knoll chardonnay.
+You don’t have to be smarter than a fifth-grader to know that it would only be beneficial for me to pimp the bugeebus out of their wines.
+On the contrary, I can wholeheartedly recommend with zero bias their incredible Oak Knoll chardonnay.

 Oak Knoll, a mostly valley-floor appellation in the center of Napa, is well-known for growing extraordinary chardonnay grapes.
-In the hands of Cultivar’s winemaker, Julien Fayard (a veteran of Lafite Rothschild and contemporary of wunderkind Grape Star Phillipe Melka), this chardonnay gets a treatment that combines old world subtlety with Napa intensity.
+Winemaker, Julien Fayard is a veteran of Lafite Rothschild and contemporary of wunderkind Grape Star Phillipe Melka).
+He gives this chardonnay gets a treatment that combines old-world subtlety with Napa intensity.
 Using both stainless tank and neutral oak fermentation (and undergoing only partial malo), the wine strikes the perfect balance of pedigree and quaff-ability, without an overdose of the butter-and-oak qualities that haunt my nightmares.
-Get you some!
+Are you smarter than a fifth-grader?
+Then you already know this…